Microsoft Azure (opens in new tab) is an integrated collection of cloud platforms for building, managing and supporting applications and services.

 It's easy to decide how the service treats URLs with query strings, too (page.ashx?q=this).
 In a click or two you can choose to bypass caching for queries (the asset is grabbed from the origin each time), cache the first request and always serve that asset, or treat every request as a unique URL (page.ashx?q=this and page.ashx?q=that would be cached as separate assets, each with their own time to live).

 Geo-filtering is well-handled, with no need to learn coding techniques or create scripts.
-Instead you're able to specify individual files or folders, then allow or block them from your choice of countries.
+Instead, you're able to specify individual files or folders, then allow or block them from your choice of countries.

-Other tools are more cryptic, and the interface doesn't always offer much upfront help in figuring out how they work.
-There is a vast amount of documentation available, and eventually you'll master the basics, but beware: it might take a while.
+If you think this sounds complicated, then you're right.
+There is a vast amount of documentation available (this sample tutorial (opens in new tab) is a good example), and eventually you'll master the basics, but beware: it might take a while.

 Will Azure CDN deliver the speed you need?
-There's really no way to say for sure, as there are so many variables to consider – the locations of your visitors, the Azure plan you're using, the size and types of files, the web applications, and whether you're using extras like Azure's Dynamic Site Optimisation.
+There's really no way to say for sure, as there are so many variables to consider – the locations of your visitors, the Azure plan you're using, the size and types of files, the web applications, and whether you're using extras like Azure's Dynamic Site Optimization.